Office of Personnel Management

 3/04

-In response to recent rulings, the OPM quietly revises its initial memo requiring federal agencies to send lists of probationary employees to the agency and downplays suggestions that the lists should be used for deciding staffing levels
+In response to recent court rulings that determined that OPM exceeded its authority, OPM quietly revises its initial memo that required all federal agencies to send lists of probationary employees to the agency.
+It also downplays suggestions that the lists should be used for deciding staffing levels.

 3/10

-The OPM Inspector General responds to questions from Democrats in Congress by stating his office will start investigating DOGE's servers and practices
+The OPM Inspector General responds to questions from Democrats in Congress by stating his office will start investigating DOGE’s email server and its IT practices at the agency.

 3/18

-A lawyer for the plaintiffs accuses the DOJ of misrepresenting Altik's participation "perhaps to preserve the illusion that OPM's counsel were ignorant of what OPM was doing with the Government-Wide Email System, or perhaps to obscure the role of DOGE and the White House in this case."
+A lawyer for the plaintiffs accuses the Department of Justice of deliberately misrepresenting Jacob Altik’s participation in the defense “perhaps to preserve the illusion that OPM’s counsel were ignorant of what OPM was doing with the Government-Wide Email System, or perhaps to obscure the role of DOGE and the White House in this case.”

 3/20

-President Trump issues an executive order that requests OPM to redefine regulations to give them more power to terminate employees at other agencies
+President Trump issues an executive order that orders OPM to redefine regulations so that it would give them more power to directly terminate employees at other agencies.

 3/24

 Ruling in American Federation of Teachers et al v.
-Bessent et al, Judge Boardman issues a preliminary injunction against access to internal systems at OPM by DOGE staff, but still allows it for OPM leadership including Ezell, Scales and Hogan
+Bessent et al, Judge Boardman issues a preliminary injunction against access by DOGE staff to internal systems at OPM by DOGE.
+However, he still allows access for DOGE-affiliated leadership at the agency including Charles Ezell, Amanda Scales and Greg Hogan.

 3/28